SamiAhmed7777/triangles_old/README.md

 With all peers upgraded to protocol 70205 or newer the network can operate entirely over Tor v3 hidden services, avoiding the hard deprecation of Tor v2 onions.

-## Draft will helper script (Windows)

-For operators who want to prepare personal documentation alongside their node backups, the repository now includes a small PowerShell helper located at `contrib/will-template.ps1`.
-The script walks through common questions that appear in a simple last will and testament and writes the answers to a draft text file you can review with your legal counsel.

 ### Running the script